spack/spack/lib/spack/docs/packaging_guide.rst

 provider only provides the declared virtual spec when *it* matches the constraints in the when clause.
 Here, when ``mpich`` is at version 3 or higher, it provides MPI up to version 3.
-When ``mpich`` is at version 1 or higher, it provides the MPI virtual pacakge at version 1.
+When ``mpich`` is at version 1 or higher, it provides the MPI virtual package at version 1.

 The ``when`` qualifier ensures that Spack selects a suitably high